 - Peer review type and process – Review the journal's editorial process for how it conducts peer review.
 Single-blind and double-blind are the traditional models, however more journals now practice open/transparent peer review, and post-publication peer review is on the rise.
 See an overview of peer review models, and look up peer review policies by publisher or journal in the Transpose database.

 - Preprint sharing allows you to make your manuscript accessible before it is peer-reviewed and published.
-Preprints are increasing in popularity in the biological and biomedical sciences.
+Preprints are increasing in popularity in the health and biomedical sciences.
 Verify the policy of the journal(s) you plan to submit to before posting.
 See Where Can I Find and Publish Preprints? and Which Journals and Funders allow Preprints?

 - Data management and sharing is required by some journals and research funders.
 See guidance and recommended repositories at Reproducible Data Management LibGuide.